ilyasergey/YSC2229/_sources/final.rst.txt

 * Any discoveries, anecdotes, and gotchas, elaborating on your experience with this project.

-You individual report should not be very long; please, try to make it succinct and to the point: 3-4 pages should be enough.
+Your individual report should not be very long; please, try to make it succinct and to the point: 3-4 pages should be enough.

 .. [#] Any relation to the existing products or trademarks is accidental.